f-io/esphome-tylo/README.md

-# RS485 Interface for Tylö/Helo Sauna Heaters
+# Home Assistant Integration for Tylö / Tylo and Helo Sauna Heaters via RS485

+This project provides an ESPHome-based RS485 integration for Tylö / Tylo and Helo sauna heaters (Pure, Combi, Elite).
+It allows Home Assistant to read temperatures, states, and sensor data, and send basic commands, while running in parallel to the original control panel.

 This interface was developed for and validated with the **Tylö Sense Pure** (Pure panel).
 Basic functions also worked in our tests with Combi and Elite setups, but full compatibility and feature coverage are not guaranteed.
-It does not emulate a control panel and cannot replace one.

 > **Unofficial project.** See [Disclaimer & Trademarks](#disclaimer--trademarks).